-- Breaking down the room, sterilizing and preparing it for the next patient per protocol.
+- Breaking down the room, sterilizing, and preparing it for the next patient per protocol.

 While most of these tasks are so routine that they can become robotic in their execution, there is much more a dental assistant can do to make their role more challenging and interesting.

-1. Looks at dentistry as a career and not just a job
+- Looking at dentistry as a career and not just a job

 A dental assistant that’s in high demand with multiple dental practices proves their dedication by learning new skills while honing their existing skills.
 They focus on becoming a certified or registered dental assistant and don’t stop until they’ve achieved that status.

-2. Has a “buy-in” attitude toward making the patient safe and happy
+- Having a “buy-in” attitude toward making the patient safe and happy

-An excellent dental assistant will check the patient’s health history and inform the dentist of any relevant information which will change the way the treatment is carried out.
+An excellent dental assistant will check the patient’s health history and inform the dentist of any relevant information that will change the way the treatment is carried out.
 They always prioritize the patient over routine tasks, being concerned that they’re warm, comfortable, and relaxed.
 They’ll ensure the patient fully understands the treatment and its possible consequences before the procedure begins.

-3. Has strong knowledge of the procedures and services offered by the practice
+- Having strong knowledge of the procedures and services offered by the practice

 Most dentists agree that being prepared with all necessary equipment and supplies is one of the top requirements of a dedicated dental assistant.
 Anyone who can do this quickly and easily will find it much easier to land a job over a dental assistant who can’t.

-4. Supports the dentist and the dental hygienist in the diagnosis of treatment
+- Supporting the dentist and the dental hygienist in the diagnosis of treatment

-The highest paying dental assistants communicate the pros and cons of treatment in an outstanding manner.
+The highest paid dental assistants communicate the pros and cons of treatment in an outstanding manner.
 When the dentist has left the room after diagnosing a course of treatment, patients will often ask the dental assistant questions they were too embarrassed to ask the dentist.
 The prepared and educated assistant will know just how to respond.

-A dental assistant can be very valuable in establishing a chain of trust.
+A dental assistant can be valuable in establishing a chain of trust.
 If the dental assistant can reassure the patient and give them the information they need, the patient will feel more confident and empowered to make the right decision for their care.

-5. Neat and organized with excellent time management skills
+- Being neat and organized with excellent time management skills

 A great dental assistant is aware of what is happening in each treatment room and when the next patient is expected to arrive.
 The dentist and the hygienist look to the dental assistant to keep them on time and to direct the flow of patients in the clinical area of the practice.

-6. The agreeable dental assistant is willing to be cross-trained to help in other parts of the business
+- Having a willingness to be cross-trained to help in other parts of the business

 Being a member of the dental team often means working outside your comfort zone.
-Many times during the day the front desk can be a daunting area with phones ringing constantly, and patients coming in and leaving while needing to pay or to hear about a treatment plan.
+Many times during the day, the front desk can be a daunting area with phones ringing constantly and patients coming in and leaving while needing to pay or to hear about a treatment plan.
 The dental assistant that can jump in and help by making an appointment, taking payment, or discussing treatment is worth their weight in gold.

-7. Promotes the practice and the career of dentistry
+- Promoting the practice and the career of dentistry

-The highly sought after dental assistant becomes involved with community healthcare projects and is a member of the local dental assistant society or social media groups that promote dentistry and dental assisting.
+The highly sought-after dental assistant becomes involved with community healthcare projects and is a member of the local dental assistant society or social media groups that promote dentistry and dental assisting.

 Dentists want their assistant to be an integral part of the practice, culture, and vision.
-Finding the savvy, smart and dedicated dental assistant that fits this criteria is worth the extra effort and the rewards are many.
+Finding the savvy, smart and dedicated dental assistant that fits this criteria is worth the extra effort, and the rewards are many.